Pac-Dessert1436/Run-Python-in-WinForms/README.md

 # Running Python Scripts in WinForms Application

-This VB.NET project enables the execution of Python scripts within a Windows Forms application, which is designed to harness the flexibility and power of Python in conjunction with the user interface capabilities of WinForms.
+This VB.NET project enables the execution of Python scripts within a Windows Forms application.
+It's designed to harness the flexibility and power of Python in conjunction with the user interface capabilities of WinForms.

-The project is a result of my ongoing practice and development efforts, and currently supports _only the standard libraries of Python_.
-For this reason, there is significant potential for expansion and enhancement - I plan to add more functionality as time and opportunities arise.

 ## Project Overview